Adoption: Frequently Asked Questions

 The Adoption program at Family & Children’s Agency, provides pre-adoption counseling, home studies, and placement of children born in the U.S. and abroad.
 We also provide post-placement assistance and ongoing services to adoptive families.
 Fees are based on the services utilized on a pay-as-you-go basis.
 The Adoption program has offices in Norwalk, Hartford, and Larchmont, NY.

 Once you have your home study, you can adopt in the United States or overseas.
 Family & Children’s Agency places infants born in the United States through our Domestic program.
 Many young women seek us out or are referred to us for possible adoptive placement.
 In “Parent Initiated” Adoption, the adoptive parents locate a potential birth mother and infant through advertising and networking.
 Family & Children’s Agency also works with the Department of Children and Families (DCF) in Connecticut to help find adoptive families for children in foster care.
-We have placement programs for children from Korea, China, and Taiwan.
+We have placement programs for children from Korea and China.
 Family & Children’s Agency can prepare home studies for adoption through other agencies.
 We are also highly experienced in placing children with special needs such as physical conditions amenable to treatment.

 No. Selections are not made from a chronological waiting list.
 Home studies begin within two weeks of application and become active as soon as they are completed.
 The birth parents, not the Family & Children’s Agency, selects the family to adopt their baby by reviewing the profile of waiting families.
 There are usually about 8-10 couples in the Family & Children’s Agency Domestic program at any one time.
 Most families seeking United States placements have a placement within two years, and often much sooner.
 We assist you in preparing an appropriate profile to tell the birth parents about yourselves.